vlopez515/Snack-a-log/README.md

 and you should see the changes to `dev` (all your updated markdown files)

-One person should now confirm everything is in order with the dev branch, then create a pull request to merge the changes into `main.
+One person should now confirm everything is in order with the dev branch, then create a pull request to merge the changes into `main.\

+To bring the changes into the `dev`(or other) branch, make sure you are on the correct branch, then `git pull origin main` - in this case, since `dev` is what we merged into master, there should be no chnages.

+ - switch `git checkout yourname` to your branch and try `git pull origin main` - to get the lastest changes from `main` to your branch.

 ## Workflows